ur-cs-courses/course-project-clean-squad/docs/user-guide/USER_GUIDE.md

 To run the simulation executable run the `./main` command.

 ### Troubleshooting
 If you run into errors with building the program, remove the build folder and add the directory back.
-Start from the root directory and run 'rm -rf build/' then `mkdir build`, then follow the instructions above.
+Start from the root directory and run `rm -rf build/` then `mkdir build`, then follow the instructions above.

 ## The Simulation